-Shareholders may file any complaints about the Company or a Fund free of charge at the registered office of the Company.
-Information regarding the Company's complaint procedures are available to Shareholders free of charge upon request.
+Shareholders may file any complaints about the Company or a Fund free of charge at the registered office of the Company or the Manager.
+Information regarding the Company and the Manager's complaint procedures are available to Shareholders free of charge upon request.